An Interview with ANALOGUE SOLUTIONS’ Tom Carpenter

 So the digital synths certainly were the start of lazy music making.
 However, you also had the dedicated artists like DANIEL MILLER and ALAN WILDER who would still work hard to create unique sounds.

-So when did your interest in synths start becoming more serious to lead to it becoming a vocation and how did Analogue Solutions come into being?
+So when did your interest in synths start becoming more serious to lead to it becoming a vocation?

 I was never happy working for people so I was always destined to go self-employed.
 But what to do?
 I started by buying and selling old synths and drum machines.
 This served me well for a couple of years, but I could see this wouldn’t last.
 Used gear was getting harder to find, too many dealers fighting for product.